Long hours behind the wheel of a vehicle can impact on the health of drivers

 2. Defective eyesight

-Those that do need to wear glasses or contact lenses to drive need to wear them!
+Fleet Managers need to ensure that those that need to wear eyeglasses or contact lenses to drive actually wear them!

 3. The effects of stimulants on driver health

 Every company should stipulate and endorse their policy on drinking and driving at the commencement of employment.
-Around a third of all fatal road crashes in Australia are due to drink driving.
+In 2017, there were over 10, 000 deaths from drunk-driving crashes.

 Trying to calculate how much alcohol is in the bloodstream in relation to how much has been drunk should never be relied upon.
 Drink affects people at different rates depending on several factors.
 By far the safest option is to simply not drink and drive.
 Those that do decide to drink should choose a designated driver to take them home, arrange alternative transport or opt for an overnight stay in a hotel.